GehriJan/template-method-demo/doc/main.typ

 = Differentiation to Other Patterns

-While the Template Method shares similarities with other design patterns, its unique characteristics set it apart:
+While the template method shares similarities with other design patterns, its unique characteristics set it apart:

 1. *Strategy Pattern*\
    The Strategy pattern encapsulates algorithms as interchangeable objects, offering runtime flexibility.
-In contrast, the Template Method fixes the algorithm's structure at compile time, delegating specific steps to subclasses [@McDonough2017, pp. 250-251].
+In contrast, the template method fixes the algorithm's structure at compile time, delegating specific steps to subclasses [@McDonough2017, pp. 250-251].

 2. *Factory Method*\
-   Both patterns rely on abstract methods, but their goals differ: the Factory Method creates objects, while the Template Method defines an algorithmic workflow [@McDonough2017, pp. 249-250].
+   Both patterns rely on abstract methods, but their goals differ: the Factory Method creates objects, while the template method defines an algorithmic workflow [@McDonough2017, pp. 249-250].

 = Outlook

-While the Template Method remains a robust tool for algorithm design, its reliance on inheritance may be less favored in modern design paradigms emphasizing composition and functional programming [@McDonough2017, pp. 253-254].
+While the template method remains a robust tool for algorithm design, its reliance on inheritance may be less favored in modern design paradigms emphasizing composition and functional programming [@McDonough2017, pp. 253-254].
 Nonetheless, its ability to enforce structure in repetitive workflows ensures its continued relevance in certain contexts.